College Prayer

 Paying for College

 You will be paying your school a very large sum of money, so you better be happy with your choice of school and the career that comes after it.
 Make sure the tuition is affordable before you set your heart on one that is really out of reach.
+The college board's research indicates that you may want to work during high school to start saving.

 College Board: Students and Part Time Work Guidance